RetroDECK/ES-DE/ANDROID.md

 If you accidentally disable the touch overlay you can force the configurator to run as explained in the previous section above, this will always reset the touch overlay setting.
 Another option would of course be to temporarily plug in a controller or keyboard to enable the setting via its menu entry.
 A third option would be to manually edit the es_settings.xml file in the ES-DE application data directory.
 The setting you are after is named _InputTouchOverlay_ which should be changed from _false_ to _true_.

 Apart from this there are numerous options for the touch overlay, like the ability to change its size, opacity and fade-out time.
 Setting the fade-out to zero will make it permanently visible.
+See the [User guide](USERGUIDE-DEV.md) for a complete reference of all app settings and features.

 ## Retention of files and data